carsnip/enquiry-feed/README.md

-# User Enquiry Feed Guide
+# User Enquiry Feed
 Documentation for the user enquiry feed

 Just documentation at the moment.
-You can view this in the [wiki](https://github.com/carsnip/widget-examples/wiki)
+You can view this in the [wiki](https://github.com/carsnip/user-enquiry-feed/wiki)